duniter/duniter-rs/documents/README.md

 ## How to use it

-You can add `duniter-documents` as a `cargo` dependency in your Rust project.
+You can add `dubp-documents` as a `cargo` dependency in your Rust project.